Louis Vuitton dropped a massive suitcase on Red Square as a promotional stunt. Your suitcase will hopefully be a little smaller.

 • You can always get flowers locally (always an odd number of stems; even are given only at funerals in most locations!).
 Chocolates are locally available as well and make appropriate gifts.
 However, stuff from your home that they would likely not have seen otherwise is also generally appreciated.
 Acknowledging local holidays is a big way to score points!

 Tips: Gift giving can feel like a solemn event.
-Many Russians are not likely to fawn over gifts, so don’t be surprised if yours is accepted with a simple “thank you,” briefly inspected, and set to the side.
+Many Europeans are not likely to fawn over gifts, so don’t be surprised if yours is accepted with a simple “thank you,” briefly inspected, and set to the side.
 Never preface your gift with the words “I don’t need this anymore.”
 Your host may take this as an insult, like you are giving them garbage – always give a gift saying that it is something you thought they might like, or something you thought to give them as a show of thanks.
 This is usually better in any culture.

 Share on Social Media